 I spoke with a church planter today.
 We talked about ways he could help the believers in his fellowship begin to share their testimony with others.
 We talked about options for training and vision casting.
 At the end of our talk, I asked him what his plans were.
 He said he was very busy.
 It wouldn’t be possible for him to do any of the things we spoke about.
 He had a leadership gathering to attend, then he was teaching in a training in another city.
 After our talk concluded, I felt sad.
 Without dramatic change, the death factor of a lack of focus will destroy any chance of him seeing a multiplying movement.

-5. Church Traditions Are Valued More Than The Instructions Of Jesus
+5. Church Traditions Are Valued More Than the Commands Of Jesus

 Obedience to the instructions of Jesus is critical to seeing a disciple making movement.
 Jesus’ commands are not options!
 Jesus commanded his disciples to go and share the good news with everyone.
 When we make evangelism something that “qualified” or ordained people do, we are not following his instructions or his model.